sehr-gut/sehr-gut/README.md

 # HEY THERE!👋 I am HAIK😄

-## I'm a web developmer, and is interested in cybersecurity and system administration
+## I'm a web developer, and is interested in cybersecurity and system administration

  📋 Currently using the following in building my projects:
 - PHP